CLEARSY/apero/README.md

 While Atelier B historically used custom data formats and languages, recent developments provide alternative tools using XML based formats.

-## Formats

-### The proof obligation format pog

-*pog* is a XML-based format for proof obligations.
-Its definition is provided in the _pog.xsd_ file as an XML Schema Definition.
-This definition is documented through annotations directly available in the source file.
-We use `xsltproc` to generate an HTML version of the documentation.

-## Data

-### Proof obligation data

-We have collected a large number of proof obligations stemming from the application of the B-method and of Event-B for both research and development projects.

-The data is provided as a collection of data sets, each data set corresponding to a specific development.
-Each data set contains files in *pog* format.

 ## License

 Data and formats are distributed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
 The terms of the license are available at the following URL: https://creativecommons.org/licenses/by-nc/4.0/.